Tubular pin tumbler lock: Uses

 Tubular locks are commonly seen on bicycle locks (such as the Kryptonite lock), Kensington computer locks, elevators, and a variety of coin-operated devices such as vending machines, and coin-operated washing machines.

 Tubular pin tumbler locks are often considered to be safer and more resistant to picking than standard locks.
 This is primarily because they are often seen on coin boxes for vending machines and coin-operated machines, such as those used in a laundromat.
 However, the primary reason this type of lock is used in these applications is that it can be made physically shorter than other locks.

 Vulnerabilities

-Such locks can be picked by a special tubular lock pick with a minimum of effort in very little time; it is also possible to defeat them by drilling with a hole-saw drill bit.
+Such locks can be picked by a special tubular lock pick with minimal effort in very little time; it is also possible to defeat them by drilling with a hole-saw drill bit.
 Standard tubular-lock drill bit diameters are 0.375 in and 0.394 in.
 To prevent drilling, many tubular locks have a middle pin made from hardened steel or contain a ball bearing in the middle pin.

 Some tubular locks, such as those used on older models of Kryptonite-brand bike locks, can be opened with the back end of a ball-point pen.